 Fires in Namadgi National Park, Australia

 Image captured on 3 February 2020, by the MODIS instrument, aboard the Terra satellite.

 The center of the image shows Namadgi National Park, southwest of the Australian Capital Territory.
-Burned areas appear in the false color as deep red and fires appear as bright red spots on the western edge of the burned area.
+Burned areas appear in the false-color image as deep red and fires appear as bright red spots on the western edge of the burned area.

 Burned areas or fire-affected areas are characterized by deposits of charcoal and ash, removal of vegetation and/or the alteration of vegetation structure.
 When bare soil becomes exposed, the brightness in MODIS Band 1 may increase, but that may be offset by the presence of black carbon residue; the near infrared (Band 2) will become darker, and Band 7 becomes more reflective.
 When assigned to red in the image, Band 7 will show burn scars as deep or bright red, depending on the type of vegetation burned, the amount of residue, or the completeness of the burn.